ctSkennerton/personal_site/content/about.md

 I transitioned to working in industry at Second Genome where I used my bioinformatics knowledge to implement scalable data analysis workflows in AWS.
-At Pendulum Therapeutics I have been involved in all aspects of the software and data stack including full-stack development of internal web applications, ETL and ELT pipelines, data warehousing, third-party data integrations, deployment/devops
+At Pendulum Therapeutics I was involved in all aspects of the software and data stack including full-stack development of internal web applications, ETL and ELT pipelines, data warehousing, third-party data integrations, deployment/devops